ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 })
 ```

 There is a little bit of magic required to make this work.
-But don’t worry, we provide a Vue component you can use to get started easily.
+But don’t worry, we provide a wrapper component you can use to get started easily.
 Don’t forget to add it to your custom Vue component, like shown below:

 ```html
 <template>